-Food Fighter (2018), directed by Dan Goldberg, is a character driven documentary spotlighting the crusading efforts of social activist Ronni Kahn, CEO and founder of OzHarvest.
-Her mission is to stem the tide of food waste in Australia and internationally with the goal to making sure hungry people get surplus food and that it doesn’t end up in the landfill.
+Food Fighter (2018), directed by Dan Goldberg, is a character-driven documentary spotlighting the crusading efforts of social activist Ronni Kahn, CEO, and founder of OzHarvest.
+Her mission is to stem the tide of food waste in Australia and internationally with the goal of making sure hungry people get surplus food and that it doesn’t end up in the landfill.

-Goldberg juxtaposes Ronni Kahn’s backstory and social activism against the narrative of food waste and it root causes in Australia.
-Australian farmers are discarding imperfect produce, a food chain is dumping edible food into its dumpsters despite its public commitment to reduce food waste, and then, there’s the shameful behaviour of consumers tossing away good food.
+Goldberg juxtaposes Ronni Kahn’s backstory and social activism against the narrative of food waste and its root causes in Australia.
+Australian farmers are discarding imperfect produce, a food chain is dumping edible food into its dumpsters despite its public commitment to reduce food waste, and then, there’s the shameful behavior of consumers tossing away good food.
 One in five shopping bags goes to waste.

 The documentary includes interviews with a diverse cast who weigh-in and present a multiplicity of viewpoints on the social activist and the problem of food waste giving the documentary context and contextualizing and framing Ms. Kahn’s efforts in a broader social context.
 It’s a personal documentary rooted within the backstory of Ms. Kahn and her personal efforts to make a difference and reshape the narrative on food waste.
 By juxtaposing Ms. Kahn’s narrative against the global issue of food waste, Goldberg creates dramatic tension that moves the film.